jdblack/odoo_docker/README.md

 ## Debugging the Generated Config

 The `odoo.conf` file is processed through `envsubst` and output to `/volumes/config/_generated.conf`.
-If you need to inspect the final configuration, simply mount the `/volumes/config` folder to your host.
+If you need to inspect the final configuration, mount the `/volumes/config` folder to your host.

 For example, move your config file to `./config/odoo.conf` in your project, then update your Docker Compose configuration to mount the `./config` folder: